The Somerset Hills Historic Village is part of the World Famous Cat’s Meow Wooden Keepsake Collectibles

 The Somerset Hills Historic Village keepsake collection is a wood painted collectible series honoring historic iconic buildings, properties, and fixtures that are part of the historic fabric of the Somerset Hills community.
 Each keepsake was selected based on community feedback and a voting process.
-Brooks Betz stated, “the Astor Estate is one of the most iconic properties in the Somerset Hills and in voting was second to the Basking Ridge Oak Tree.”
+Brooks Betz stated, “we’re really excited to see how the public reacts to the next potential addition to this historic series.

 Additional keepsakes will be added to the Somerset Hills collection as part of a multi-year effort to promote and preserve history in the Somerset Hills including Bedminster, Bernards Twp., Bernardsville, Far Hills, Peapack and Gladstone.
-The series was started by Brooks Betz, a resident of Basking Ridge.
-“There are so many great historic icons in the Somerset Hills and we were really excited to launch our keepsake program in conjunction with the Historical Society’s 90th anniversary with the iconic Brick Academy keepsake.
+“There are so many great historic icons in the Somerset Hills and we were really excited to launch the keepsake program.

 No. 5 – 1871 Washington House